-HOW DO SELENIUM AND MERCURY AFFECT GREAT SALT LAKE AVIAN POPULATIONS?
-Selenium and mercury have been the focus of research since 2006.
-While much has been learned, much remains to be understood to assess their impact on beneficial uses, in particular to the avian population of Great Salt Lake.
-The following work addresses key issues that pertain to UDWQ's monitoring of Great Salt Lake, evaluation of that data, and assessing Great Salt Lake's beneficial uses.
+THE EFFECT OF SELENIUM AND MERCURY ON GREAT SALT LAKE AVIAN POPULATIONS Selenium and mercury have been the focus of research since 2006.
+While much has been learned, much remains to be understood to assess their impact on the aquatic wildlife designated use, in particular to the avian population of the Lake.
+The following work addresses key issues that pertain to UDWQ's monitoring of the Lake, evaluation of that data, and assessing aquatic wildlife designated use.

-Bird Egg Monitoring for Selenium and Mercury in Great Salt Lake

-As part of the baseline sampling plan (see Section II) and to support the assessment of Great Salt Lake beneficial uses, UDWQ monitors selenium and mercury concentrations in adult avocet and stilt eggs and their associated food web (i.e., water, sediments, and macroinvertebrates).
+Bird Egg Monitoring for Selenium and Mercury in Great Salt Lake As part of the BSP (see Section 2) and to support the assessment of the aquatic wildlife designated use and the selenium numeric water quality standard, UDWQ monitors selenium and mercury concentrations in adult avocet and stilt eggs and their associated food web (i.e., water, sediments, and macroinvertebrates).

-Studies to Understand the Potential Interaction Between Selenium and Mercury and their Effects on Aquatic Birds
+Studies to Understand the Potential Interaction between Selenium and Mercury and their Effects on Aquatic Birds

 Problem Statement.
-The ecological assessment studies conducted by UDWQ on selenium and mercury in Great Salt Lake (UDWQ, 2011; CH2M HILL, 2008) identified the need to understand the interaction of selenium and mercury and their effects on the avian species in the open waters of Great Salt Lake.
+The ecological assessment studies conducted by UDWQ on selenium and mercury in the Lake (UDWQ, 2011; CH2M HILL, 2008) identified the need to understand the interaction of selenium and mercury and their effects on the avian species in the open waters of the Lake.
 During the selenium assessment study, high selenium concentrations were found in the blood and liver of shorebirds (American avocets and black-necked stilts) compared with those identified in invertebrate food sources.
-One possible explanation posed for the high concentrations found at Great Salt Lake was the potential interaction with elevated mercury concentrations (Santolo and Ohlendorf, 2006).
+One possible explanation posed for the high concentrations found at the Lake was the potential interaction with elevated mercury concentrations (Santolo and Ohlendorf, 2006).
 Both mercury and selenium seem to act antagonistically forming a stable complex.
 This complex may act to increase both the retention and buildup of mercury and selenium in tissues.
-The interaction of these two contaminants in eggs and the effects to embryos is very complex.
-Eggs with elevated selenium alone seem to have lower hatchability than eggs with elevated selenium and mercury.
+The interaction of these two pollutants in eggs and the effects to embryos is very complex.
+Eggs with elevated selenium alone seem to have lower hatchability than eggs with elevated selenium and mercury; however, the deformity rate appears to be higher in the eggs with selenium and mercury.